mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Forearm snap blades**

 Don’t like getting implants but still want three razor sharp blades to pop out of your forearm?
 This is the weapon for you.
-The blades extend and retract through either a forearm muscle command or a wireless signal.
+The blades extend and retract through either a forearm muscle command.
 Either way, it takes a Minor Action.

-{REMOVE ME} - Wireless bonus: The blades grant an extra Minor Action on the turn when they are extended or retracted.

 **Katana**